 \section{Introduction}

-Firms interact with and influence each other through various types of networks.
-Major firm networks that are found to play a significant role in firms' behaviors and performance in the literature include financial networks through ownership \cite{acemoglu2015systemic,elliott2014financial,gai2010contagion} and knowledge networks through research collaboration.\cite{hansen2002knowledge,grant1995knowledge,brusoni2001knowledge,todo2016strength,iino2021} Another type of network recently paid attention in the academic literature and business and policy fields is supply chains formed through transactions of materials, parts, and components.\cite{coe2008global,henderson2002global} One reason for the growing attention is that supply chains have expanded globally, linking firms in the world within a small number of steps with each other. \cite{baldwin2016supplychains}
+Firms interact and influence one another through various types of networks.
+Major firm networks that play a significant role in firms' behavior and performance in the literature include financial networks through ownership \cite{acemoglu2015systemic,elliott2014financial,gai2010contagion} and knowledge networks through research collaboration \cite{hansen2002knowledge,grant1995knowledge,brusoni2001knowledge,todo2016strength,iino2021}.
+Another type of network that has received increasing attention in the academic literature and business and policy fields is supply chains formed through transactions in materials, parts, and components \cite{coe2008global,henderson2002global}.
+One reason for the growing attention is that supply chains have expanded globally, linking firms worldwide within a small number of steps to one another \cite{baldwin2016supplychains}.

-Global supply chains have rapidly expanded because interconnected firms through supply chains can greatly benefit from the network.
-Most notably, supply chains can empower firms by enhancing efficiency of production processes and thus optimizing firms' economic performance.\cite{cao2011supply,baldwin2013} For instance, by procuring and manufacturing different goods in various locations based on each location's comparative advantages and cost effectiveness, firms can streamline their operations as a network, ultimately leading to reductions in production costs and improvements in productivity.\cite{dainty2001new} Moreover, it is often evidenced that productivity spills over through supply chains from upstream suppliers to downstream client firms because of high-quality materials, parts, components, and services and from downstream to upstream firms because of learning of knowledge and technology.\cite{mundt2023peer,todo2016strength,javorcik2004}
+Global supply chains have rapidly expanded because firms interconnected through supply chains can greatly benefit from the network.
+Most notably, supply chains can empower firms by enhancing the efficiency of production processes and thus improving firms' economic performance \cite{cao2011supply,baldwin2013}.
+For instance, by procuring and manufacturing different goods in various locations based on each location's comparative advantages and cost-effectiveness, firms can streamline their operations as a network, ultimately leading to reductions in production costs and improvements in productivity \cite{dainty2001new}.
+Moreover, it is frequently observed that productivity spills over through supply chains from upstream suppliers to downstream client firms because of high-quality materials, parts, components, and services, and from downstream to upstream firms because of the learning and diffusion of knowledge and technology \cite{mundt2023peer,todo2016strength,javorcik2004}.